open-policy-agent/eopa/docs/enterprise-opa/tutorials/testing/performance-rbac.md

 This can take some time (minutes) if you have specified a large number of objects.
 :::

-This will output a `queries` file and a bundle file: `bundle.tar.gz`, you can convert this for use in Enterprise OPA with:
+This will output a `queries` file and a bundle file: `bundle.tar.gz`, you can convert this for use in EOPA with:

 ```shell
 # terminal-command